MahBadran93/ROS_Project/README.md

     Execute this command : <br>
     - **rosrun map_server map_savor -f <file_name>**  <br>
  After executing it will generate two files: <br><br>
-       - **file_name.pgm:** PGM stands for Prtable Gray Map where it contains the Occupancy Grid Map(OGM) data. if we download the file and open it, it will look like this:
+       - **file_name.pgm:** PGM stands for Prtable Gray Map where it contains the Occupancy Grid Map(OGM) data.
+If we download the file and open it, it will look like this:
       <p align="center">
       <p align = "center">
          <img  src = "resources/mahmap.png" width=600> <br>